-The cornerstone of the IMPACT DC Asthma Clinic is our clinical and educational intervention, targeted to children with frequent emergency department (ED) visits, hospitalizations, missed school days and other markers of poorly controlled asthma.
+The core of the IMPACT DC Asthma Clinic is our clinical and educational intervention, targeted to children with frequent emergency department (ED) visits, hospitalizations, missed school days and other markers of poorly controlled asthma.

 The IMPACT DC model of care was validated in a prospective randomized clinical trial, published in the Archives of Pediatrics and Adolescent Medicine (2006).
 The study achieved several clinically and statistically significant outcomes: